SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 __Result:__
 - _Positive test:_ be 100% (ish) sure we have a COVID-19 case.
-- _Negative test:_ be 89.4% sure we do _not_ have a COVID-19 case.
+- _Negative test:_ be 89.4% sure we do _not_ have a COVID-19 case (which is pretty good,
+  as these things go).

-(Why couldn't they just quote the PPV and NPV on the box, and not make me go through all that?!
-This is the sort of thing that makes a grizzled old statistician grumpy.)
+Grumble: Why couldn't they just quote the PPV and NPV on the box, and not make me go through all that?!
+This is the sort of thing that makes a grizzled old statistician grumpy.

 Ding!
 The kitchen timer went off.
 Time to read the test.